top of page

 The Challenge

 The challenge is, simply, to walk up Roseberry Topping, from home, seventy five times during the year.
-This will be done at the rate of three times per week (Mondays, Wednesdays and Fridays), before breakfast, allowing us to go for our usual daily stroll in Guisborough Woods later in the day.
+I am doing this at the rate of three times per week (normally Mondays, Wednesdays and Fridays), before breakfast, allowing us to go for our usual daily stroll in Guisborough Woods later in the day.

-The activity will be tracked with a suitable App on my phone, and a daily picture will be posted here to 'prove' each topping out - however, I am not into taking selfies, so water-tight proof that it was me that took the photo will not be there - you will just have to take it on trust!
+I am tracking each walk with an App on my phone, and taking a daily picture, which I post on this website (see The Reckoning' below) to 'prove' each topping out - however, since I am not into taking selfies, there is no water-tight proof that it was me that took the photo, so you just have to take it on trust that I was there!

-Anyone is welcome to join me on all or part of the walk.
-However, I will be walking at my pace, so if you want to go faster, or can't keep up, then sorry, that's the way it is.
-For each days walk I will post my proposed starting time the previous night (a bit like the railways do for their last-minute timetable of the day).
-This will be the time I will leave the Stokesley Road - Heron Gate (East bound) bus stop.
-The start time will be roughly 1 hour prior to sunrise.
+Anyone is welcome to join me on all or part of the walk (see my route below).
+However, I walk at my pace, so if you want to go faster, or can't keep up, then sorry, that's the way it is.
+My start time is roughly 1 hour prior to sunrise, but that is by no means guaranteed...

 Please support FMH by donating via the TotalGiving website